front-end-foundations/6-Basilica/readme.md

 # VI - Basilica!
 JavaScript and SASS

+**Important:** DO NOT DOWNLOAD THE ZIP.
+See the command line instructions below.

 ## Homework

 * Change the popover behavior so it displays a different message for each of the three navigation buttons

 ## Command Line

-**Important:** Today you should NOT DOWNLOAD THE ZIP.

-Instead, navigate to your Desktop (or wherever you want to work from) in the terminal.
+Navigate to your Desktop (or wherever you want to work from) in the terminal.

 ```sh
 $ cd ~ // go to your home directory OR